Greater Blue Mountains World Heritage Area

 World Heritage Values protected

 The Australian Government recognises the importance of protecting the Greater Blue Mountains World Heritage Area (GBMWHA).
-The construction and operation of Western Sydney Airport will not have a significant direct or indirect impact on the World Heritage Values of the GBMWHA or result in listed attributes of the area being lost or damaged.
+The construction and operation of Western Sydney International (Nancy-Bird Walton) Airport (WSI) will not have a significant direct or indirect impact on the World Heritage Values of the GBMWHA or result in listed attributes of the area being lost or damaged.

-The Department of the Environment and Energy routinely and proactively provides information to the UNESCO World Heritage Centre about developments that may affect the World Heritage values of a World Heritage property.
+The Department of the Climate Change, Energy, the Environment and Water routinely and proactively provides information to the UNESCO World Heritage Centre about developments that may affect the World Heritage values of a World Heritage property.

 The Australian Government nominated the Blue Mountains for World Heritage listing in 1998.
 The assessing body, the International Union for Conservation of Nature (IUCN), subsequently requested further information to support the nomination, including information on the airport, which had not been addressed in the nomination.